lucjones20/ES-synth-starter/README.md

 | CAN_TX_ISR (36 iterations)| 60 ms | 0.187 ms | 1.67 | 0.312% |
 | Total | _ | _ | _ | 88.295% |

+In this case maximum τ_i is 100ms for the displayUpdateTask

 As we can see, all deadlines are met, even under worst case conditions.
 The worst case would be if all tasks were under their worst conditions, shown above.
 In a 100 milliseconds interval, this would only mean that the CPU is used for 88.295 milliseconds.